Catalyzing citizens to support the community and landscapes that make Chaffee County special.

 What will this community look and feel like in 10 years?
 Twenty?
 They agreed that a longer-term view and community engagement was needed to plan for growth.

-Work is supported by a voter-approved 2018 ballot measure that generates annual funding to support forest health, clean water, sustained agriculture and balanced recreation growth.
+Work is supported by a voter-approved 2018 ballot measure that generates annual funding to support forest health, clean water, sustained agriculture, healthy wildlife populations and balanced recreation growth.

 The Chaffee Common Ground grant program invests in projects and programs that sustain resources that provide Chaffee County citizens our quality of life.